dcgc/dcgc.io/_posts/2022-08-07-employee-mislearn-pt.md

 **Horse Employee:** Ah...
 Yes, I learned from the trainings and knowledge transfer.
 I studied on my own time and a lot of it has nothing to do with our use cases at work.
 I still appreciate it but what about my daily work, my daily duties?
 What should I be doing?
 I need to report back to the Government Employment Center and tell them what I did.

-**Cow HR:** Don't you worry, we can bullshit them and say you did great job, that you were the poster-horsey.
+**Cow HR:** Don't you worry, we can make something up and tell them you did great job, that you were the poster-horsey.
 We just need the head count and a lot of interns.
 You folks are cheap.

 **Horse Employee:** What?...
 I don't understand...
-I have to talk with someone else.
+I must talk with someone else.
 I have not worked on a single Incident, Simple Change and/or Normal Change under ITIL framework that I had to learn on my own...
 There must be someone who understands where I am coming from.

 **Cow HR:** Come on, now.
 I am sure we don't need to reach such extents and conclusions.
 We don't want bad things happening.